- Home

 Religious Education

-Lead Teacher of RE
+Mrs K Mitchell Lead Teacher of RE |

-Curriculum Leader of Humanities
+Mrs S Begum Curriculum Leader of Humanities |

-Teacher of Humanities (History)
+Mr J Wright Teacher of Humanities (History) |

 KS3 Religious Education

 Throughout KS3, students learn to form their opinions on different ethical and moral topics.
 Religious Education allows them to discuss big questions and improve their evaluative skills.
 It is an opportunity to develop knowledge of religious and non-religious points of view and allows them to explore some of the biggest influences in society.
-In Year 7, pupils will study the eastern religions of Hinduism, Buddhism and Sikhism.
+In Year 7, students will study the eastern religions of Hinduism, Buddhism and Sikhism.
 They will also focus on the cycle of birth and life after death.
 Then in Year 8 they will look at prejudice and discrimination, poverty, religion in the media, then science and religion.
 Year 9 will cover the Abrahamic religions Judaism, Christianity -life of Jesus and Islam, Then focus on ethics and philosophy and alternative religions and movements.

 KS4 Religious Education